shelkemayur2002/new/README.md

 **Description:**
 1. The system allows creating multiple supervisors with the same name.
 2. The Name field also accepts numeric characters (e.g., “John123”).
 3. No validation exists to restrict the name field to alphabetic characters only.
+4. This results in inconsistent and incorrect supervisor records.

-**Expected Result:** Name should not allow numbers or duplicates.
+**Expected Result:** Name field should validate duplicates and block numeric characters.
-**Actual Result:** System accepts numeric/duplicate names without validation.
+**Actual Result:** Duplicate names and number-containing names are accepted.

 **Category:**  Functional